genesys-samples/Architect_IVR_Data-Actions/content/010-Data-Sources-and-Scripts/20_second.md

 ## Data Table Construction
 ![image](/images/DTlimits.PNG)

+For this portion of the workshop we will construct an internal data source, or data table.
+The best practice when constructing a data table is asking the question - "What data would I possibly want to action off of, or present to an agent".
+While these tables can be added to down the line, "the art of the possible" is the best possible mindset in construction.

 To begin we will navigate to Admin > Data Tables and select the **+** icon on the top right corner to construct a new table.

 Data Tables have 2 primary components that we will need to define prior to populating our data table -